Taxation in Sweden: Payroll tax

-In 2018, the Swedish social security contribution paid by the employer is 31.42%, calculated on top of the employee's salary before taxes.
+As of 2026, the Swedish social security contribution paid by the employer is 31.42%, calculated on top of the employee's salary before taxes.
 The percentage is lower for old employees.
 The specifics of the payroll tax (National Insurance in UK English) may be found at the Swedish Tax Agency's Website.
 In addition, the employee pays 7% in pension contributions to the public system, with a cap at an annual income of 420,447 kr.
 Thus, the maximum employee contribution is 29,400 kr.
 However, this contribution is neutralized by a corresponding income tax reduction (tax credit) for the employee.

 Corporate and capital gains tax

 Corporate net income is taxed at a flat rate of 20.6%.
 Sweden has a flat tax rate of 30% for capital gains.
 The Swedish tax authorities defines capital gains as incomes that can not be attributed to business operations or service.
 For example; rental of private assets, dividends, profit from the sale of assets and interest payments.
-With an investment savings account a private individual pay a yearly tax instead of the capital gains tax.
+With an investment savings account (Investeringssparkonto; ISK) a private individual pay a yearly tax instead of the capital gains tax.
 This account can be used for buying and selling shares in stock markets globally as well as funds.
 This tax varies from year to year depending on interest rate levels and other factors but in general is less than 1% of the current value.